Funlife016/NepKey-Android-/README.md

 3-codepoint conjuncts (क्ष, ज्ञ, त्र, श्र) in a single keystroke, with
 NO XCompose-style workaround needed.
 That's the one thing Android does more easily than Linux here.

-## To build
-1. Open this folder (`DevanagariIME/`) in Android Studio (Hedgehog or newer recommended).
-It's a standard Gradle project -- let it sync.
-2. You'll need a launcher icon at `app/src/main/res/mipmap/ic_launcher.png` (any placeholder works -- Android Studio's asset wizard: right-click `res` > New > Image Asset) since the manifest references `@mipmap/ic_launcher`.
-This is the only missing piece for a clean build.
-3. Build > Make Project, then Run on your Tab S10 FE (USB debugging, or build an APK and sideload it).

 ## To use, on the tablet
 1. Open the app once (it just shows instructions + a settings shortcut).